Harpenden: History

-A widespread but now little-known industry of Harpenden was straw-weaving, a trade mainly carried out by women in the nineteenth century.
+A widespread but now little-known industry of Harpenden was straw-weaving, a trade mainly carried out by women in the 19th century.
 A good straw weaver could make as much as a field labourer.
-The straw plaits were taken to the specialist markets in St Albans or Luton and bought by dealers to be converted into straw items such as boaters and other hats or bonnets.
+The straw plaits were taken to specialist markets in St Albans or Luton and bought by dealers to be converted into straw items such as boaters and other hats or bonnets.

 The arrival of the railway system from 1860 and the sale of farms for residential development after 1880 radically changed Harpenden's surroundings.
-First the Dunstable Branch of the Great Northern Railway passed through the Batford area with a station later named Harpenden East railway station (this line is now closed and forms a cycle track).
-Then the main line of Midland Railway was built in 1868 with a station near the main village which still exists today and the listed Southdown Road Skew Bridge nearby.
-The Harpenden and Hemel Hempstead Railway, known locally as the Nicky Line was opened in 1877.
+First the Dunstable Branch of the Great Northern Railway passed through the Batford area, with a station later named Harpenden East railway station (this line is now closed and forms a cycle track).
+The Midland Railway main line was built in 1868 with a station near the main village, which still exists today, and the listed Southdown Road Skew Bridge nearby.
+The Harpenden and Hemel Hempstead Railway, known locally as the Nicky Line, was opened in 1877.

-Between 1848 and 1914 the common was a regular venue for horse racing.
+Between 1848 and 1914, the common was a regular venue for horse racing.
 In his History of Hertfordshire in 1879, John Edwin Cussans commented "Notwithstanding that these meetings are under the most unexceptional patronage as regards the Stewards, yet for two days in the year all the London pickpockets, sharpers and blackguards who happen to be out of gaol are permitted to make Harpenden their own and to make travelling in a first-class carriage on the Midland Railway a danger to men and an impossibility to ladies."
 Golf has been played on the Common since 1894 and it was at that time Harpenden Golf Club was set up by a group of Harpenden people with the help and a financial contribution of 5 pounds from Sir John Bennet Lawes of Rothamsted Manor.
 The club moved to a new course at Hammonds End in 1931, at which time Harpenden Common Golf Club was formed by those who wanted to remain at the Common.
 In 1932 Bamville Cricket club was formed and shares part of the Common with the Golfers.